andeemarks/topic-ideation/PITCHME.md

 @box[bg-green text-white rounded box-padding](5.
 Challenging#'X' is hard for some)
 @snapend

-@snap[midpoint text-center span-100]
+@snap[midpoint text-left span-70]
 @ul[list-fade-fragments list-no-bullets ]

-- ... at scale
+... at scale
-- ... for distributed teams
+... for distributed teams
-- ... for hardware/IoT
+... for hardware/IoT
-- ... while staying secure
+... while staying secure
-- ... through an ethical lens
+... through an ethical lens
-- ... in regulated industries
+... in regulated industries
-- ... if you're not Netflix
+... if you're not Netflix

 @ulend
 @snapend

 +++

 @snap[north-west text-05 text-bold text-orange text-smallcaps font-montserrat-heavy]